 As a rule, adults need at least 30 minutes of “moderate to vigorous physical activity” almost every day.
 Your children need 60 minutes of this same level of daily physical activity.
 “Moderate to vigorous physical activity” is activity that makes your heart and lungs work harder than they normally have to, and is usually considered to be a good fast walk.

 Many older people may see this target as difficult to achieve.
 That’s absolutely OK, a lot of grandparents raising grandchildren feel the same way.
-Begin by setting yourself a realistic target now for the coming days, be it 15 or 20 minutes of activity.
-This target should be a little more than you usually do, not too easy to achieve, but achievable.
-Then set yourselves the task of building on this every couple of days by adding 5 extra minutes.
+Begin by setting yourself a realistic target now for the coming week, be it 15 or 20 minutes of activity per day.
+Your target should be a little more than you usually do, not too easy, but achievable.
+Then set yourself the task of building on this every couple of days by adding 5 extra minutes.

 Can’t leave the apartment or house?